To setup GrassBlade LRS, your system must meet the following requirements:

 Doesn’t work on:

-Godaddy Managed WordPress: They won’t disable mandatory caching.
+Godaddy Managed WordPress: Not supported.
+They won’t disable mandatory caching.

 Kinsta: We have faced major performance issues on one instance.